barrettotte/asteroid-nifi/README.md

 A NiFi flow to ingest and transform asteroid data.

-This little project is just to get more practice with data flows using Apache NiFi and Apache Kafka.
+This little project is just to get more practice with data flows using Apache NiFi, Apache Kafka and Jolt.
 I'm using a combination of real data pulled from the [NASA NeoWs API](https://api.nasa.gov/) and generated random data.

 TODO: diagram

+## NiFi

+### Summary

+Multiple data inputs:

+1. Kafka - SpringBoot, Flask, and shell script generated asteroids
+2. HTTP - NASA NeoWs API

+Each input is converted to JSON, cleaned/transformed a bit, and inserted into Postgres.

+## Not Implemented

+Things I didn't end up doing because I was lazy and wanted to keep the project moving.

+- `asteroid-flask`
+  - App/Api only allows creating and viewing asteroids
+  - Fetch all endpoint is not paged
+  - Button to generate a random asteroid
+  - Pull straight from MongoDB to NiFi
+- `asteroid-sb`
+  - Fetch all endpoint is not paged
+  - Thymeleaf asteroid summary page

 ## URLs